 Install a garden wall made of landscape timber boards, stained or painted for a modern or rustic touch.
 A statement piece on its own, this wall can also serve as the backdrop for a trellis (which can also be made from timber), where climbing plants can be trained to grow.

 Difficulty Level: Intermediate.
 To build a garden wall, you’ll follow the same steps you would to construct a wooden retaining wall, except this wall will be taller.
-The good thing about landscape timbers is that their flat tops and bottoms make them easy to stack, so you’ll just need to reinforce them with rebar and center supports, as well as connecting them with decking screws to keep the planks in place.
+The good thing about landscape timbers is that their flat tops and bottoms make them easy to stack, so you’ll just need to reinforce them with rebar and center supports, as well as connect them with decking screws to keep the planks in place.

 8. Construct a She Shed

 Even if your home doesn’t have extra bedroom or basement space, you can still get the solo time you crave with a she shed (or a man cave).
 Since landscape timber has flat tops and bottoms, they’re easy to stack, making a quaint log cabin look a very doable style option.